 Our original thermal film and like its name, the film produces a high contrast in the range of an emissivity of 10-20%.
 Keep in mind, the lower the emissivity the better the contrast.

-The better the contrast, the better your eye detects it.
+The better the contrast, the better your device detects it, and the better your results.

 Who uses the film?